averanes/averanes/static/media/landing.dde44febe15fa6e6e636.md

 Welcome 👋 I'm a Full Stack Engineer at [3Weeks Consulting](https://3weeksconsulting.com) based out of Madrid, Spain.
-I have over 10 years of experience working in web & mobile development and i'm Computer Science Engineer since 2011.
+I have over 10 years of experience working in web & mobile development and I'm Computer Science Engineer since 2011.

 I'm currently working with,
 - Vue